redkite-labs/redkitecms-docs/book/install-redkite-cms.rst

 so if something goes wrong during the set up, you could have problems running the install process again after these changes have been implemented.

-Luckily, the installer backs up those files.
+Luckily, the installer backs up these files.
 So to fix the problem, you simply have to remove the files changed by the installer and restore the backed up ones.

-Those files are:
+These files are as follows:

 .. code-block:: text